 - Add excitement.
 You can create a buzz for your business by hosting different pop-up food trucks, holding fund-raisers for local groups, or having live music if allowed by local laws;

 - Store promotions.
 Get permission from the food truck owner to advertise promotions that you are doing in your store.
-As long as it doesn’t compete with what the truck is selling, the truck owner should not mind.
+As long as it doesn’t compete with what the truck is selling, the truck owner should not mind:

 - Appearance.
 Remember that the look of the food truck is going to represent your store.
 Make sure that it is presenting the image that you want seen by your customers.
 You need to think about pictures, images or logos on the truck, the truck’s colors, how old the truck looks, does it need to be washed, food and grease smells that come from the truck area, paper signs on the truck, its windows, and more.

 - Cleanliness.
 Food trucks create additional parking lot trash.
 Who is going to be responsible for cleaning it up?
 Items to consider: picking up trash in the parking lot (including any trash that blows over onto a neighbor’s lot), emptying trash cans, dumpster use, power washing the parking lot around the truck, recycling, food and grease smells, how to remove old grease and oil at your property, and pest issues (including dogs and cats) as food is often left on the ground.
+Make sure that employees are using proper safety protocols.

 One of the suggestions Gabriel provides is to “be consistent with the hours that the truck is open.
 If you make it available every day from 10 am to 3 pm, keep the same hours every day.
 It’s a mistake if a customer drives to your store because they think the food truck is open and they find that it is closed.
 With this, there is the chance that you will lose both a food truck customer and a store customer,” he says.